 Licensed Georgia attorneys may reserve any of the Bar Center's conference rooms on a first-come, first-served basis.
 Rooms are located on 3rd floor and sub-basement.
 There is no charge for law-related meetings (soft drinks and coffee are extra and are not provided for groups larger than 20).
 Conference Center hours are 8 a.m. to 5 p.m.
-Depending on individual needs, the 3rd floor can accommodate from 2 to 300 people.
+Depending on individual needs, the 3rd floor can accommodate up to 200 people.
 Members wishing to host events after hours will incur charges to include cleaning, security, heat/air, services of an engineer, etc.

 Other organizations and members of the public can rent space when it is not being used by State Bar members.